tonaljs/tonal/README.md

 ## Documentation

-You can read the [generated documentation]
+You can read the generated documentation [here]](https://github.com/danigb/tonal/blob/master/documentation.md)

 ## References

-The binary representation of the scales are based on the book
+The binary representation of the scales are based on the awesome book

 ## License